neuropsychology/psycho.R/README.md

 - Want to add a feature?
 Correct a bug?
 You're more than welcome to [contribute](https://github.com/neuropsychology/psycho.R/blob/master/.github/CONTRIBUTING.md)!

 Don't be shy, try to code and submit a pull request (PR).
 Even if unperfect, we will help you to make a great PR!
 All contributors will be very graciously rewarded.
-One day.
+Someday.

 ## Examples